Avoid Mutual Funds with Hidden Costs and increase the chances of earning index-beating returns.

-This can amount to as large as 1% of a portfolio in 100% Turnover Ratio fund.
-Impact costs is another hidden cost that eats into our corpus.
+This can amount to as large as 1% of a portfolio in a 100% Turnover Ratio fund.
+Impact costs are another hidden cost that eats into our corpus.
 For a lower Turnover Ratio fund, this cost would be lower too.

 Research has shown that low churn reduces cost and adds more value in the long term than picking stocks for short term positive movements.
 Given that fund managers are very intelligent professionals, they must be taking these decisions despite knowing this.

-The only reason then is that they are driven to shown short term performance even at the cost of what is good for long term investors.
+The only reason then is that they are driven to show short term performance even at the cost of what is good for long term investors.

 As investors in mutual funds where we are rightly told repeatedly to stay invested for the long term, isn’t it wise to prefer funds managers who rotate their portfolio less and still deliver?

-The reason that Index Fund, a statistically constructed portfolio, is hard to beat is that it has low brokerage costs and low impact cost.
-Turnover Ratio of an index fund is much lower and this gives it an edge.
+The reason that Index Fund, a statistically constructed portfolio, is hard to beat is that it has low brokerage costs and low impact costs.
+The turnover ratio of an index fund is much lower and this gives it an edge.